-The Office produces an annual budget, by team and by function, which is approved by Corporate Executive to ensure that it is in line with the strategic direction of the Office.
-Financial integrity and accountability is secured through reporting to Corporate Executive.

-The Office also has a Financial Management Manual, designed to assist employees to perform their tasks efficiently and effectively by assisting them to become fully conversant with the financial management aspects of the Office's operations, and to ensure disruptions to operations are minimised as a result of staff changes.
+The Office produces an annual budget which is approved by the Ombudsman.
+Financial integrity and accountability is secured through reporting to the Executive Management Group.
+The Office also has a Financial Management Manual, designed to assist employees to perform their tasks efficiently and effectively.
 The processes in the manual are consistent with relevant Treasurer's Instructions and State Supply Commission policies.

-An Internal Audit and Risk Management Committee reviews an audit of financial management each year against the policies and procedures in the Financial Management Manual.
-Every two years an audit is conducted on procurement.
-The procurement audit in 2010-11 showed no areas of non-compliance with State Supply Commission requirements and the financial audit in 2011-12 concluded that a good level of internal control is being maintained over financial management functions to ensure compliance with financial legislation.
+An Internal Audit and Risk Management Committee reviews an audit of financial management, including procurement, each year against the policies and procedures in the Financial Management Manual.
+Specific audits are also conducted for key projects as required.
+The audits in 2012-13 showed a good level of internal control is being maintained over financial management functions to ensure compliance with financial legislation and policies.